jirib/notes/README.md

   couple of separate processes (rpc.mountd, prpc.statd), in-kernel *lockd* thread (nlockmgr) which require special firewall handling
 - *autofs* requires NFSv3 daemons for operation

+`rpc.mountd` registers every successful mount request of clients into `/var/lib/nfs/rmtab`.
+If a client doesn't unmount a NFS filesystem before shutting down, there would be salve inforation in `rmtab`.

+when a NFS server shuts down/reboots, `rpc.mountd` consults `rmtab` and notifies clients that the server is to be shutdown/rebooted. out-of-date `rmtab` does not cause shutdown to hang.

 #### troubleshooting